Caleb598/Rendermagic/README.md

 ---

 We hope Rendermagic serves as a helpful tool for understanding the basics of rendering.
+Rendermagic is powerful, efficient and easy to use.
 While it may not be as powerful as professional renderers, it provides a platform to experiment and learn.
 If you have any questions, issues, or suggestions, please don't hesitate to reach out to us.
 Happy rendering!